 Once spiders are inside a home or building, it’s almost impossible to get rid of them entirely.
 You can set out sticky traps and use repellents to help reduce the number of spiders.
 Also take these precautions to lower your chances of being bitten:

 - Clean up clutter in your yard and basement, and avoid stacking wood against the house.
 This can help remove the types of places where brown recluse spiders like to live.

 - Avoid leaving clothing on the ground.
 If you do, be sure to shake it out before putting it on.

 - Wear gloves when moving wood and rocks, especially if you live in an area where brown recluse spiders are common.

 - Be careful when taking things out of storage, as brown recluse spiders often live in cardboard boxes.

-- Check shoes before wearing them.
+- Check inside shoes before putting your foot in one.

 - Wash the bite wound with soap and water as soon as possible.